ColinWttt/bevy_gameplay_effects/README.md

 I thought this approach would be cheaper than using some Box\<dyn T\> though it is more limited, but probably flexible enough.

 # Stacking
 The GameplayEffectsPlugin requires a StackingBehavior resource to initialize, although you can use ::default() if you don't want any stacking.
-This is just a hashmap from effect TypeId to a StackingPolicy.
+This is just a hashmap from effect TagId to a StackingPolicy.

 There are a few stacking policies supported.
 Currently stacking is only linear, i.e. each effect will have the same magnitude.
-You could get around this by defining different stats with the same underlying TypeId, but right now I don't have support for dynamic scaling of magnitudes based on the number of stacked effects.
+You could get around this by defining different stats with the same underlying TagId, but right now I don't have support for dynamic scaling of magnitudes based on the number of stacked effects.

 - NoStacking
 - NoStackingResetTimer